What is a basketball cut?

 The diagram below showcases a basic example of the dive cut within offensive action.

-This is a simple example of a dive cut that features 1 at the top and 2 on the right side wing.
+For the setup, 1 is at the top and 2 is on the right side wing.

 Additionally, as a brief side note, this offensive action is also a give and go type of scenario because 1 will give the ball to a teammate (2) and then go to the basket.